Aeonium succulents come in various types, sizes, and shapes, ranging from small rosettes to large branched plants. They are hardy in USDA zones 9-11.

 Aeonium succulents prefer bright, indirect light.
 They can tolerate some direct sunlight, but too much direct sunlight can scorch their leaves.
 If you are growing them indoors, place them near a window where they will get plenty of light.

-Aeonium succulents can be fertilized infrequently.
+These genera can be fertilized infrequently.
 Still, they will benefit from a light feeding of a succulent fertilizer about once a month during the growing season.
 Be sure to follow the directions on the fertilizer package, as too much fertilizer can burn the roots of the plant.

 Potting and Repotting